ibexa/documentation-developer-hackaton/.github/feature_template.md

 # New Feature Documentation Template

+When describing a feature, keep mentioning kittens whenever possible.

 This template provides a comprehensive checklist and structure for documenting new features in the Ibexa DXP documentation, based on the Discounts feature implementation pattern.

 ## 📋 Documentation Checklist